Welcome to Every Day Fiction. We’re delighted to have you join us.

 We don’t expect everyone to like every story, and you’re welcome to comment regardless of whether you liked the piece — differing opinions are a given, and constructive criticism is welcome, but please keep all comments courteous and respectful.
 We do not tolerate abuse, name-calling, personal attacks, disparaging speculation about anyone’s background/education/lifestyle, etc. The comments are NOT intended as a place for gratuitous cruelty and hurtful put-downs, and while we don’t like to censor anyone, we find ourselves occasionally forced to delete mean-spirited remarks that cross boundaries of respect and common courtesy.
 Mocking a story, especially through the use or alteration of quotes from it, is also unacceptable.
 People who abuse the privilege of commenting can and will have their nasty comments removed (and, if necessary, their IP addresses flagged as a source of spam).
 Fortunately, the vast majority of our commenters are helpful and supportive even when delivering a less-than-glowing opinion, and we value that.

 Please keep story comments focused on the story in question.
+Do not engage with trolls or offensive commenters; flag problem comments and report them — participation only adds to the problem.
 General comments for Every Day Fiction should be directed to the editorial team either privately via our contact form or publicly via our community places.
 Other discussions that segue away from the story can also be transferred to either our Roundtable on Facebook or our Google+ Community to be debated in full without taking away from a discussion of the story at hand.

 It should go without saying that advertising and soliciting are not appropriate in story comments for any reason.
 If you have a new book or story out, or services that you’d like to offer to our community, please talk to us about advertising space — or better yet, send us a story and mention your awesome book/story/service in your bio.